 It will comply with all requirements established by the Montana Department of Commerce and applicable State laws, regulations, and administrative procedures.

-It accepts the terms, conditions, selection criteria, and procedures established by the Montana Community Development Block Grant (CDBG) Program and expressly waives any statutory or common law right it may have to challenge the legitimacy and propriety of these terms, conditions, criteria, and procedures in the event that it is not selected for an award of CDBG funds.
+It accepts the terms, conditions, selection criteria, and procedures established by the Montana Community Development Block Grant Program and expressly waives any statutory or common law right it may have to challenge the legitimacy and propriety of these terms, conditions, criteria, and procedures in the event that it is not selected for an award of CDBG funds.

 To the best of my knowledge and belief, the information provided in this application and in the attached documents is true and correct.